bdunderscore/modular-avatar/docs/docs/tutorials/menu/index.md

 ![Sample control group object](control-group.png)

 Here we have a clothing menu which has a control group on it.
-The control group has no settings on it; it's just there to tie together the menu items.
+The main job of the control group is to to tie together the menu items, so that only one can be selected at a time.
 Here's what those look like:

 ![Clothing menu item: Default](clothes-0.png)
 ![Clothing menu item: Blanchir](clothes-1.png)
 ![Clothing menu item: SailorOnepiece](clothes-2.png)

 As you can see, each of these menu items has a "Toggle" type, and a "MA Action Toggle Object" component.
-The "MA Action Toggle Object" component has a checkbox next to each object, which indicates whether that object should be shown when the menu item is selected.
-What's different here is that we've specified the control group object under "Control Group", and on the default object, we selected "Is Group Default".
+What's different here is that we've specified the control group object under "Control Group".
 When you specify a control group, only one menu item out of the control group can be selected at a time.
 This essentially means they'll be bound to the same parameter.

+The control group can be placed on any object, provided that you don't have a Menu Item on that same game object.
+Feel free to put it wherever it makes sense in your hierarchy.

+We've also set an additional Action Toggle Object on the control group itself.
+These toggles will be applied by default - this lets us turn off the default Kikyo outfit in all of our additional outfits that we're adding.

-You can select one item out of your control group to be the default item.
-When you do this, the default item will be selected initially, and anything that it selects will be reversed when you select a different item.
-In this example, because we selected the "Kikyo_Blouse", "Kikyo_Coat", and "Kikyo_Skirt" objects ON in the default item, these will be toggled off when we select Blanchir or SailorOnepiece.
-You can override this on the individual other items by adding that item in explicitly.
+You can select one item out of your control group to be the default item on the control group.
+If you select the "(none selected)" option, then it'll be possible to turn off all toggles, selecting the control group defaults.

+Finally, you can set on the control group whether the parameter is saved and/or synced.

 ### Limitations

 This feature is in preview and has a number of limitations you should be aware of:

 1. Objects can only be controlled by one control group or ungrouped toggle at this time.
-2. Currently, these toggles will not be saved.
-This means that if you change avatars or move between worlds, your toggles will not be saved.
+2. Only GameObjects can be toggled; there is not yet support for toggling individual components, blend shapes, etc.
 3. A toggle cannot both control actions and traditional animators at the same time.

 These limitations will be improved on in future releases.